Importing Custom Linux Images

 - In the Object Name list, select the image file that you uploaded.

 For the Image Type, select the file type of the image, either VMDK or QCOW2.

 Depending on your image's version of Linux, in the Launch Mode area, select Paravirtualized Mode or Emulated Mode.
 If your image supports paravirtualized drivers, we recommend that you select paravirtualized mode.

-- Show Tagging Options: Optionally, you can apply tags.
-If you have permissions to create a resource, you also have permissions to apply free-form tags to that resource.
+- Show Tagging Options: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
 If you are not sure if you should apply tags, then skip this option (you can apply tags later) or ask your administrator.

 Click Import Image.

 The imported image appears in the Custom Images list for the compartment, with a state of Importing.
-When the import completes successfully, the status changes to AVAILABLE.
+When the import completes successfully, the state changes to Available.

-If the status doesn't change, or no entry appears in the Custom Images list, the import failed.
+If the state doesn't change, or no entry appears in the Custom Images list, the import failed.
 Ensure that you have read access to the Object Storage object, and that the object contains a supported image.